tytydraco/yessleep/out/Dont_order_anything_from_the_Rag_and_Bone_Shop.md

 The call came on a Wednesday night, just after nine.
 I remember because the clock on my microwave blinked “9:03” in green LED lights when I heard my phone buzzing on the counter.
 I was halfway through reheating leftover pizza—a rare indulgence ever since I’d sworn off takeout in the name of "self-improvement."

 Seeing her name on the screen sent something awful through me.
 I hadn’t heard from Sophie in three days—not since our fight about, well, everything.
 Work.
 Money.
 Free time.
+Faith.
 I didn’t blame her for being tired of me.
 Most days, I was tired of me too.

 I hesitated before answering.
 “Hey,” I said, trying to sound casual.
-I tried acting as if I wasn’t dreading this moment.
+I tried acting as if I wasn’t dreading that call.

 There was a pause.
 Not a good one.
-The kind where you know the person on the other end is carefully choosing their words.
+The kind where you know the person on the other end is carefully choosing their next words.

 “Hi, Michael,” she finally said.
 Her voice sounded small, tired.
 “Can we talk?”